Sign up for THE UNITED AIRLINES NYC HALF, March 17th, 2024.

 “I wanted to drop a note of thanks for the opportunity to run for and learn about S4A.
 I will never forget yesterday and look forward to more runs.”
 H.M.

-NYC marathon champion and course record holder (2:05) Geoffrey Mutai, Caroline Kilel, Boston Marathon winner, at our Pre-race Shoe4Africa pasta party with team runner Melissa Evanson.
+NYC marathon champion and former course record holder (2:05) Geoffrey Mutai, Caroline Kilel, Boston Marathon winner, at our Pre-race Shoe4Africa pasta party with team runner Melissa Evanson.

 COACHING – team